-- 4.2 The role of the Special Landscape Area designations is part of an "all-landscapes approach", outlined in SNH/HS Guidance which states that Local Landscape Designations can be particularly useful in the following circumstances to: - safeguard important landscapes and landscape features which are particularly valued and may have limited capacity for change; - promote understanding and awareness of the distinctive character and special qualities of the landscapes of a local authority area; - promote some of the most important outdoor settings for sport, recreation and tourism within a local authority area; and - contribute to wider policies for guiding urban expansion, by specifically identifying and safeguarding areas of landscape importance within or close to existing settlements."
+The role of the Local Landscape Area designations is part of an "all-landscapes approach", outlined in Scottish Natural Heritage / Historic Environment Scotland Guidance which states that Local Landscape Designations can be particularly useful in the following circumstances to:

+- safeguard important landscapes and landscape features which are particularly valued and may have limited capacity for change; - promote understanding and awareness of the distinctive character and special qualities of the landscapes of a local authority area; - promote some of the most important outdoor settings for sport, recreation and tourism within a local authority area; and - contribute to wider policies for guiding urban expansion, by specifically identifying and safeguarding areas of landscape importance within or close to existing settlements.

-Structure of Information on Special Landscape Areas
+Structure of Information on Local Landscape Areas

-- 4.3 Consequently the Special Landscape Areas identified are those which: - 1. make a positive contribution to the wider identity, image and sense of place of Perth and Kinross - 2. are rare or unique landscapes - 3. are well managed and in a good state of repair - 4. feel wild or remote - 5. have strong scenic qualities - 6. are important for sport, recreation and tourism - 7. have a strong historic character or important cultural or spiritual associations - 8. have important natural features and habitats - 9. form part of the setting of towns and villages - 10. have important views, viewpoints or land marks
+Consequently the Local Landscape Areas identified are those which:

+- 1. make a positive contribution to the wider identity, image and sense of place of Perth and Kinross - 2. are rare or unique landscapes - 3. are well managed and in a good state of repair - 4. feel wild or remote - 5. have strong scenic qualities - 6. are important for sport, recreation and tourism - 7. have a strong historic character or important cultural or spiritual associations - 8. have important natural features and habitats - 9. form part of the setting of towns and villages - 10. have important views, viewpoints or land mark

-- 4.4 11 candidate Special Landscape Areas are identified.
+11 Local Landscape Areas are identified.
 These are spread across Perth and Kinross - and consist of a range of highland and lowland areas covering some 1444 km2, or around 27% of Perth and Kinross.
 They complement the National Parks and National Scenic Areas.
-The following are provided for each Special Landscape Area. - 1.
-A map showing the location and boundaries of the Special Landscape Area.
-The location and boundaries statement gives a description of where the area is and most importantly there is justification of the boundaries of the area. - Description of the Special Landscape Area.
-Gives a Statement of Significance for each of the Special Landscape Areas. - 3.
-Special Qualities of the Special Landscape Area.
+The LLAs are shown in figure 3.
+The following are provided for each Local Landscape Area.

+- 1. A map showing the location and boundaries of the Local Landscape Area.
+The location and boundaries statement gives a description of where the area is and most importantly there is justification of the boundaries of the area. - 2.
+Description of the Local Landscape Area.
+This gives a Statement of Significance for each of the Local Landscape Areas. - 3.
+Special Qualities of the Local Landscape Area.
 This details the particular features that make the landscape special and factors identified in the landscape character area descriptions and fieldwork. - 4.
 Forces for Change - 5.
 Objectives.
-To enable locally appropriate development and landscape management guidance to be attached to each Special Landscape Area.
+To enable locally appropriate development and landscape management guidance to be attached to each Local Landscape Area.
 This can be used by developers and the development management process to identify development types that would not be encouraged in the designated area.
 However they can also be used as indicators of how improvements could be made to counter the forces, for example through land management initiatives.